 I am originally from Devon in the south-west of England, but am now based in Liverpool.
-I have been working in ELT as a teacher and teacher trainer for over twelve years, predominantly in the region of Middle East and North Africa.
+I have been working in ELT as a teacher and teacher trainer for over fifteen years, predominantly in Europe, the Middle East and North Africa.
 A graduate of Durham University, my academic background is actually in Theology and Philosophy.
 I hold a Master’s in Islamic Studies and am currently working towards a second MA in Professional Development in Language Education.
 My main areas of interest in ELT include materials-light teaching, creativity in teacher education and the integration of global issues and critical thinking into the EFL classroom.
-When I’m not working, you’ll find me walking in the UK’s beautiful national parks, riding my road bike, or having a hot chocolate with friends at one of my favourite cafes.
+When I’m not working, you’ll find me hiking and wild camping in the UK’s beautiful national parks, riding my road bike, or sipping a hot chocolate at one of my favourite local cafes.

 WHY ‘POP-UP TEACHER TRAINING’?

 Pop-up restaurants are becoming popular all over the UK.
 In the US, food trucks are appearing on every corner.
 From nomadic shops to temporary studio spaces, mobile libraries to supper clubs, we are finding increasingly innovative ways to unlock the potential of physical space.
 The services offered by these businesses are location independent, flexible and often delivered remotely.
 So I thought…why not teacher training too?